 The information in this post was correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-Please note that Pretest Plus is an independent publisher of practice tests and not affiliated with or endorsed by any other test publisher.
+Please note that Pretest Plus is an independent publisher of practice tests and not affiliated with or endorsed by the publishers of the CAT4 or any other test publisher.